RazvanN7/DIPs/DIPs/DIP1xxx-rn.md

 is moved in memory: whevener an rvalue is passed as a function parameter, the move constructor will be called.

-When returning from a function, the result is either an rvalue or an lvalue.
+For a given <code>return</code> statement, the result is either an rvalue or an lvalue.
 If the result is an rvalue, in all situations RVO is going to be performed; if the result is an lvalue, then either NRVO is going to be applied, or the copy constructor is going to get called.
 If NRVO cannot be performed, it means that the returned object is referenced from outside